History & Accomplishments

 - Morris Animal Foundation awarded The Raptor Center a grant to assess the impacts of crude oil on reproduction of migratory birds in the wake of the Deepwater Horizon oil spill.

 - Dr Redig was given the T.J.
-Lafeber Avian Practitioner of the Year Award at AAV (Association of Avian Veterinarians) conference.
-This award is presented to an outstanding practitioner who is advancing the quality of health care for companion birds.
+Lafeber Avian Practitioner of the Year Award at the Association of Avian Veterinarians conference for advancing the quality of health care for companion birds.

-- Minnesota Construction Association awarded Graham Construction the 2016 Award of Excellence for Renovation, Expansion, Or Tenant Improvement Project.
-This is for the education and rehabilitation bird housing at TRC.
+- Minnesota Construction Association awarded Graham Construction the 2016 Award of Excellence for Renovation, Expansion, Or Tenant Improvement Project for the education and rehabilitation bird housing at TRC.